Kyōko Aizome

-Kyōko Aizome (愛染 恭子, Aizome Kyōko) is a Japanese erotic actress, singer, writer, and AV and film director.
+Kyōko Aizome (愛染 恭子, Aizome Kyōko) is a Japanese porn actress, singer, writer, and AV and film director.
 She has been called "the first hard-core porn actress in Japan".

 Life and career

 Early life

-Kyōko Aizome was born in Noda Chiba Prefecture.
+Kyōko Aizome was born in Noda, Chiba Prefecture.
 She grew up in a troubled household, her father was a police officer who beat his wife, and her parents divorced about 1974, when Aizome was 16 years old.
 Soon after graduation from high school, Aizome was scouted in Tokyo's Shinjuku neighborhood by a photographer for nude magazines.
 She saw nude modeling as a stepping-stone into a career in entertainment.